 The Adobe Sign integration with Salesforce has given PGi visibility for the first time into the full process for completing contracts.
-For instance, the CRM team can track how long a contract spends in draft mode, the average time spent with a customer or internal signer, and overall completion time.
+For instance, the CRM team can track how long a contract spends in draught mode, the average time spent with a customer or internal signer and overall completion time.

 “Adobe Sign and Salesforce integration enables analytics that show us gaps in the process and how we can address them by improving our workflows,” says Royster.

-Contracts are initially created in PGi’s CPQ system in the format a person needs, such as PDF, Word, or Excel.
-Once a contract is signed, finalized, and stored in the system, it is auto-closed within the master pipeline workflow, and notifications are sent to the appropriate sales representatives.
+Contracts are initially created in PGi’s CPQ system in the format a person needs, such as PDF, Word or Excel.
+Once a contract is signed, finalised and stored in the system, it is auto-closed within the master pipeline workflow and notifications are sent to the appropriate sales representatives.

 “Adobe Sign workflows and notifications not only save employees across the company a lot of time, but they also enable us to deliver products and services to customers faster and more efficiently,” says Royster.

 Supporting GDPR compliance and sales and HR documents

 In addition to facilitating new contracts, Adobe Sign is used to approve amendments to existing contracts and to obtain European customers’ consent to the European Union’s General Data Protection Regulation (GDPR), which helps ensure data protection and privacy.
 The solution is also used to sign sales commission packs for new personnel, plus amended commission terms for existing personnel.
 This gives the company’s sales representatives a clear understanding of how their performance is measured and rewarded.

 At the same time, PGi’s HR department uses Adobe Sign for employee-related legal documents and severance packages.
 The HR team found it easy to set up user groups and management settings in the Adobe portal—expediting the use of the solution—and felt reassured by the configurable security settings.